legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 DECAM_NOBS                  int32[6]                           Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
 DECAM_RCHI2                 float32[6]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
 DECAM_FRACFLUX              float32[6]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
-DECAM_FRACMASKED            float32                            Profile-weighted fraction of pixels masked from all observations of this object, strictly between [0,1]
+DECAM_FRACMASKED            float32[6]                         Profile-weighted fraction of pixels masked from all observations of this object, strictly between [0,1]
+DECAM_FRACIN                float32[6]                         Fraction of a source's flux within the blob, near unity for real sources
-DECAM_SATURATED             byte                               "T" if any contributing image has the central pixel saturated WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4 WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
+DECAM_SATURATED             byte[6]                            "T" if any contributing image has the central pixel saturated OUT_OF_BOUNDS               bool[6]                            "T" for objects whose center is on the brick; less strong of a cut than BRICK_PRIMARY
+DECAM_ANYMASK               int32[6]                           Bitwise mask set if any pixels for an object satisfy each condition
+DECAM_ALLMASK               int32[6]                           Bitwise mask set if all pixels for an object satisfy each condition
+WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4
+WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
 WISE_MW_TRANSMISSION        float32[4]                         Galactic transmission in W1,W2,W3,W4 filters in linear units [0,1]
-WISE_NOBS                   float32[4]                         Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
+WISE_NOBS                   int32[4]                           Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
 WISE_FRACFLUX               float32[4]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
 WISE_RCHI2                  float32[4]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
 DCHISQ                      float32[4]                         Difference in chi\ |sup2| between successfully more-complex model fits